ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-step06.md

 export class AppModule {}
 ```

 Second, there is a method in the library called `defineCustomElements()` that needs to be run.
 This is usually run in the `main.ts` file.
-This method contains the special suace that bundlers like WebPack need in order to be aware of the components.
-The end result being that WebPack will bundle them properly.
+This method contains the special sauce that bundlers like WebPack need in order to be aware of the components, with the end result being that WebPack will bundle them properly.

 ```TypeScript
 import { platformBrowserDynamic } from '@angular/platform-browser-dynamic';